Four hacks to Reg D

-“Compared to a $30 overdraft charge, your $5 remote transaction fee may seem insignificant,” Birchall says.
+“Compared to a $30 overdraft charge, your $5 or $15 remote transaction fee may seem insignificant,” Birchall says.
 “But we’ve known people who have committed 47 Reg D violations in one month when they weren’t paying attention.
 That adds up.”

 Reg D is short for Regulation D, a Federal Reserve rule to help stabilize the U.S. banking system.
 The law discourages you from using your savings — which is supposed to be a stable source of funds — as a checking account, where money can be instantly withdrawn using your mobile app or computer.

 A “remote transaction” is defined as just about anything done when you are not physically present at the bank, including:

 - Transferring money online, even if it’s between your own accounts.

 - Calling the bank or credit union to transfer funds.